home > volunteer kindergarten teacher > apply for this program

 • Encourage children to make and tell their own stories...

-(A more detailed curriculum will be provided to you — after you have applied and confirmed your participation in the program)
+(We will give you a more detailed curriculum — after you have confirmed your participation in the program).
+Back to top

 The schools

-VIGS-GHANA partner schools are located in many villages, towns and cities in the coastal belt.
-From Agbozume in the east through Prampram, Tema, Accra and all the way to Twifu-Mampong in the west.
-We also have partner school in the middle parts of Ghana (Kumasi)
+VIGS GHANA partner schools are located in many villages, towns and cities in the coastal belt.
+From Sega in the east through Prampram, Aburi, Tema, Bawjiasi, Accra and all the way to Twifu-Mampong and Takoradi in the west.
+We also have partner schools in the middle parts of Ghana (Kumasi).
+Back to top

 The accommodations